CARV-ICS-FORTH/SlurmDataMover/PeerToPeer/client/README.md

 ## Compilation
-Go to the src/Client/build folder and run
+Go to the src/Client/build folder and run.
 `cmake ..`
 `make all` to compile
 `make clean` to clean